Ultra-Labs/ultralabs-io/src/markdown-pages/about-page/about.md

       and more often than not, succeed together.
   - valuesListTitle: Quality
     valuesListDescription: >
-      Better go slow but right than speed up in the wrong direction.
-We're not after speed, we're after quality.
+      Better to go slow in the right direction, than to speed up in the wrong one.
+We’re not after speed, we’re after quality.
     valuesListImg: /assets/product2.png
   - valuesListImg: /assets/product3.png
     valuesListTitle: Problem-solving
     valuesListDescription:
-      We don't just do our jobs.
-The easiest way to escape the problem is to solve it so that’s what we do for people  day in day out.
+      The easiest way to get over a problem is to just solve it.
+That’s what we do for our people, day in and day out.
   - valuesListTitle: Customer care
     valuesListDescription: >
-      We're helping our clients make people's lives easier because every minute lost on a faulty product could have been spent with loved ones.
+      We treat our clients like they're our own family because we believe in the power of positive relationships and trust.
     valuesListImg: /assets/product4.png
 clientsTitle: Our partners
 clientsDescription: The names below include some of our best friends.